 Slightly smaller ovens than freestanding models

-Click the links below for a full list of slide in ranges available from top brands like Frigidaire, Electrolux, KitchenAid, LG, Samsung, GE and others in Electric or Gas options.
+Click the links below for a full list of slide in ranges available from top brands like Frigidaire, Electrolux, KitchenAid, LG, Samsung, GE and others in electric or gas options.

 When it comes to kitchen renovation, a slide-in range offers a premium built-in look and design flexibility, especially if you want to install a range into a kitchen island or peninsula.
 The front controls are modern and stylish.

 Most appliance manufacturers offer a variety of models in both slide-in and free standing ranges.
 There is one in each category to fit any budget and you should look at both categories to find what is right for you.
+Keep in mind that appliance packages and holiday sales can cut the retail price by 20% or even up to 40%!

 Editor's Note: This blog was originally written in February of 2016 and has been completely revamped and updated for accuracy as of the publication date noted above.